-In the following twelve posts I will reflect on the implications of the resurrection of the dead.
-We know that this event shall happen because of the historically verified resurrection of the miracle-working, bi-vocational rabbi from Nazareth, Jesus.
+We know that a day will come when all who have died will be raised from the dead.
+We are certain this event shall happen because of the historically verified resurrection of the miracle-working, bi-vocational rabbi from Nazareth, Jesus.
 He was crucified somewhere around the 3rd of April in the year AD 33.
 His resurrection made him “the firstborn out from the realm of the dead” (Col 1:18, Rev 1:5).
 His resurrection “declared him to be the Son of God in power according to the Spirit of holiness” (Rom 1:4).
 His resurrection also assures us that our creator has appointed him as the Messiah of Israel and of all nations.
 He will “judge the world in righteous on the day God has fixed.”
-(Acts 17:31). *
+(Acts 17:31).

 - Every secret thing, both good and evil, will be revealed.

 - Every generation and every people group, from Adam to the final person born into the world, will be gathered in one place at one time.

 - Every individual person will have opportunity to render commentary on everyone else without the possibility of deceit, conceit, or error.